Part II Statement

 The VCAA is an independent statutory authority primarily accountable to the Minister for Education, and also the Minister for Training and Skills and the Minister for Higher Education in relation to the provisions of the ETR Act that are administered by those ministers.

-The VCAA comprises three divisions:
+The VCAA comprises four divisions:

 The Curriculum Division includes leadership of Early Years project teams, the Victorian Curriculum F–10 Steering Committee, the Vocational Education Reference Group, VCE Study Review and Examination Setting panels, and curriculum and assessment committees of the VCAA Board.
 These groups and committees provide the VCAA with advice and recommendations on development, implementation and monitoring of early childhood learning and development, the Victorian Curriculum F–10, the VCE and VCAL, including VET programs and setting VCE examinations.

 The Assessment and Reporting Division is responsible for policies and procedures associated with assessment, certification, measurement, analysis and reporting of student achievement, and for coordinating the division’s work programs, including the strategic redevelopment of the VCAA’s assessment technology.
-The division is responsible for the delivery of all VCE examinations, the NAPLAN tests, on demand testing, education state target assessments and the development, delivery and marking of the General Achievement Test (GAT).
+The division is responsible for the delivery of all VCE examinations, the NAPLAN tests, on demand testing, the Digital Assessment Library, education state target assessments and the development, delivery and marking of the General Achievement Test (GAT).
 The division also collects and processes student enrolment and assessment data, and manages the Victorian student register on behalf of the Secretary to the Department of Education and Training.